 You know I don’t like to poop up a reveal day with a case of the uglies, so if you missed the post about our sad abused ugly duckling bathroom, pop back a few posts.
 Poor little thing.

-But, much to my delight, and the rest of my peeps, it turned into a beautiful swan.
-At least, that was my intent.
+But, much to my delight, and the rest of my peeps, it turned into a swan.

 First off, this bathroom door originally belonged in an old brick building in our home town that was torn down a few years back as it was far beyond repair.
 Check out the original mail slot.
 Love!